tudelft-iv/view-of-delft-dataset/README.md

 ## Acknowledgement
 * Annotation was done by [understand.ai](https://understand.ai), a subsidiary of DSpace.
 * This work was supported by the Dutch Science Foundation NWO-TTW, within the SafeVRU project (nr.
 14667).
-* During our experiments, we used the OpenPCDET library both for training, and for evaluation purposes.
+* During our experiments, we used the [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) library both for training, and for evaluation purposes.
 <br>
 <br>